Badgehot History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The many generations and branches of the Badgehot family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.
-CITATION[CLOSE]

 Early Origins of the Badgehot family

-Another 85 words (6 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badgehot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badgehot research.
+Another 43 words (3 lines of text) covering the years 1086, 1778 and 1816 are included under the topic Early Badgehot History in all our PDF Extended History products and printed products wherever possible.

 Badgehot Spelling Variations